Extrememist/dogecoin-python/doc/_sources/examples.txt

   Examples
 ****************************

-A basic program that uses ``python-dogecoin`` looks like this:
+A basic program that uses ``python-bitbean`` looks like this:

 First, import the library and exceptions.

 ::

-    import dogecoinrpc
+    import bitbeanrpc
-    from dogecoinrpc.exceptions import InsufficientFunds
+    from bitbeanrpc.exceptions import InsufficientFunds

-Then, we connect to the currently running ``dogecoin`` instance of the current user on the local machine with one call to :func:`~dogecoinrpc.connect_to_local`.
-This returns a :class:`~dogecoinrpc.connection.DogecoinConnection` objects:
+Then, we connect to the currently running ``bitbean`` instance of the current user on the local machine with one call to
+:func:`~bitbeanrpc.connect_to_local`.
+This returns a :class:`~bitbeanrpc.connection.bitbeanConnection` objects:

 ::

-    conn = dogecoinrpc.connect_to_local()
+    conn = bitbeanrpc.connect_to_local()

-Try to move one dogecoin from account ``testaccount`` to account ``testaccount2`` using :func:`~dogecoinrpc.connection.DogecoinConnection.move`.
-Catch the :class:`~dogecoinrpc.exceptions.InsufficientFunds` exception in the case the originating account is broke:
+Try to move one bitbean from account ``testaccount`` to account ``testaccount2`` using :func:`~bitbeanrpc.connection.bitbeanConnection.move`.
+Catch the :class:`~bitbeanrpc.exceptions.InsufficientFunds` exception in the case the originating account is broke:

 ::